Sadibou Hydara

-Sadibou Hydara (April 1964 – 6 June 1995) was an important Gambian military.
+Sadibou Hydara (1 April 1964, Serekunda—6 June 1995, Banjul) was a Gambian military leader and politician.
 He was a key figure in the 1994 coup d'état that overthrew the government of President Dawda Jawara.
-Hydara was a founding member of the Armed Forces Provisional Ruling Council (AFPRC) and he briefly served as the Minister of the Interior before his arrest and death in custody in 1995.
+Hydara was a founding member of the Armed Forces Provisional Ruling Council (AFPRC) and briefly served as the Minister of the Interior before his arrest and death in custody in 1995.

-Early life and career
+Biography

-Sadibou Hydara was born in April 1964 in Dibba Kunda, Serekunda.
+Sadibou Hydara was born in April 1964 in Dippa Kunda, Serekunda.
 He spent much of his childhood in Sierra Leone where his father was a trader.
-He acquired his secondary school education at the prestigious all-boys Ansarul Islamic Boys Secondary School in Koidutown.
-After he completed his secondary school education, Hydara returned to the Gambia, where he attended Gambia College in Brikama.

-Military career

-Hydara joined the Gambia Gambia National Gendarmerie and steadily rose through the ranks.
-He also study at a number of military colleges and academies around the world, including the United States, Turkey, France, Cuba, and United Kingdom and served in various United Nations and ECOWAS peacekeeping operations.
-He was a member of the first Gambia contingent of the ECOWAS peacekeeping mission in Liberia (ECOMOG).

-Role in the 1994 coup d'état

-Hydara played a central role in the successful military coup that brought Yahya Jammeh to power.
-After the coup he was appointed Minister of the Interior and the spokesman of the Armed Forces Provisional Ruling Council (AFPRC).
+He attended the all-boys Ansarul Islamic Boys Secondary School in Koidutown.
+After he completed his secondary school education, Hydara returned to the Gambia, where he attended The Gambia College in Brikama.
+He then joined the Gambia National Gendarmerie and studied at military colleges and academies around the world, including in the United States, Turkey, France, Cuba, and United Kingdom.
+He served in various United Nations and ECOWAS peacekeeping operations and was a member of ECOMOG, the first Gambia contingent of the ECOWAS peacekeeping mission in Liberia.
+Hydara played a central role in the successful military coup d'état that brought Yahya Jammeh to power in 1994.
+He was appointed Minister of the Interior and spokesman of the Armed Forces Provisional Ruling Council (AFPRC).

-Arrest and death

-On 27 January 1995, less than a year after the coup, Hydara was arrested for allegedly conspiring to overthrow the AFPRC leader, Yahya Jammeh.
-He was detained at Mile Two prison.
-Hydara was subjected to severe torture while in detention.
+On 27 January 1995, less than a year later, Hydara was arrested for allegedly conspiring to overthrow AFPRC leader Yahya Jammeh.
+He was detained at Mile 2 Prison and subjected to severe torture while in detention.
 On 3 June 1995, before standing trial, he died in custody.
 Official reports cited natural causes, but his family disputed this, stating he had no known health issues.

-Languages

 Hydara spoke English, French, Arabic, Wolof, and his native Mandinka.